ruby-gnome/ruby-gnome/webkit-gtk/README.md

 ## License

-Copyright (c) 2013 Ruby-GNOME2 Project Team
+Copyright (C) 2013-2024  Ruby-GNOME Project Team

 This program is free software.
 You can distribute/modify this program under the terms of the GNU LESSER GENERAL PUBLIC LICENSE Version 2.1.